hanabi/hanabi.github.io/Reference.md

 - What is indicated by a clue is determined by the known information at the time the clue is given.
 Subsequent clues may build upon that information, but do not override it unless a direct conflict is evident.

-### 8. Good Lie Principle
+### 8. Lie Principle

-- When a *Play Clue* is given, it's a message that says the card is playable.
-Sometimes this message can be a lie, in order to usefully manipulate other players.
+- When a *Play Clue* is given, it's a message that says the focused card is playable.
+Sometimes this message can be a fib, in order to usefully manipulate other players.
-- Valid lies must not allow for the possibility of any misinformed player to give a conflicting clue or misplay.
-In simpler terms, this means that good lies almost always reveal themselves on **the very next turn**.
+- A valid fib must not allow for the possibility of any misinformed player to give a conflicting clue or misplay.
+In simpler terms, this means that a fib almost always reveals itself on **the very next turn**.
+- A fib that does **not** resolve immediately is classified as a *Lie*.
+Players should **never** assume that thye are lied to.

 ### 9. High Value Principle